jopemachine-playground/code-replacer/README.md

 ### Example 1, use `csv` and `template`

-Pass the path of the input file to the `csv` option if you need it./
+Pass the path of the input file to the `csv` option if you need it.

 For example, if you wanna change `Some message..` to `alert(i18n.t("some_msg"))` for support i18n (supporting multi language feature), you can do this.